2023 big game hunting forecast

 BEAR and COUGAR

-Bear numbers are up throughout the forested units, but still lower than other, more timbered portions of the state.
-Hunters focusing on bear generally have the best success finding an area with fresh signs, then calling.
+Bear numbers are on the rise throughout the forested units, but still lower than other, more timbered portions of the state.
+Hunters focusing on bear generally have the best success finding an area with fresh signs, then using predator calls.
 The berry crop is good this year and bears should be eating berries through September.
+Look for ripe berries and wild plums along old logging roadbeds as those make up the bulk of a bear's diet this time of year.

-Cougar populations have been slightly increasing for many years, though administrative removal efforts designed to boost mule deer production have reduced population growth rates in the District.
+Cougar populations have been slightly increasing for many years, though administrative removal efforts designed to boost mule deer production have reduced population growth rates in the district.
 Harvest has been stable over the past 3-5 years, largely because most cougar harvest is incidental to other outdoor pursuits.
 Remember to carry a cougar tag when hunting deer and elk.
+Predator calling can be an effective method, but locating and sitting on a fresh kill can lead to the most success.

 Deer hunting prospects are good for the many units; there are plenty of animals available for harvest for all seasons and weapon choices.

-Silvies, Malheur River, Steens Mt, Juniper, Beatys Butte, Wagontire, Warner, Whitehorse wildlife management units
+Silvies, Malheur River, Steens Mt, Juniper, Beatys Butte, Wagontire, Warner, and Whitehorse WMUs

 DEER and ELK

 All Harney County units are currently below population management objective (MO) for deer.
-Most populations steadily declined for several years following the harsh winter of 2016-17 but appeared to increase in 2020.
-Fawn recruitment over the past winter was fair and so most units should remain stable or slightly increase when compared to last year’s overall population level.
-This also means there should be more yearling bucks than we have seen in several years.
-Hunter success is expected to be average.
+Most populations steadily declined for several years following the harsh winter of 2016-17 but appeared to have stabilized since 2020.
+Fawn recruitment over the past winter was fair and so most units should remain stable when compared to last year's overall population level.
+Buck to doe ratios were above average coming out of 2022 season however, hunter success is expected to be average.

 Elk populations are stable in most portions of the Harney District.
-Elk populations are at or above MO in the Malheur River, Silvies and High Desert units.
+Elk population are not above MO in the Malheur River, Silvies and High Desert units.
 Bull ratios have declined in recent years and as a result hunter success rates have also declined.
 Hunter success is expected to be below average and similar to last year.

 Hunters need to have good maps of the area and are encouraged to visit the county website for maps.
 Make some scouting trips and contact the local biologist to discuss more specifics once you have a better idea of the lay of the land.